krgn/developing-fsharp-on-nixos/src/03_nix.md

 *****

-> - some work towards that end has already been done already
+> - some work towards that end has already been done
 > - But!
-Very few packages exist now
+Actually very few packages exist atm
-> - it is somewhat orthogonal to how people develop
+> - it is somewhat orthogonal to how people actually develop
 > - not enough incentive to get everything packaged

 <div class="notes">